miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for Active Now Section styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for Explore Servers styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for Home header Nav bar styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for UPC Modal styles.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for message styles.

 ## Backend Changes